 There are a number of programs play a role in composing, reading, and delivering email:

 MTA (Mail Transport Agent) — Examples include Sendmail, Postfix, Exim, and Exchange.
-The MTA is the software that accepts email from an MUA and then routes and forwards the email (several hops if necessary) to the destination MTA.
+The MTA is the software that accepts email from an MUA (see below) and then routes and forwards the email (several hops if necessary) to the destination MTA.
 The destination MTA also must handles security issues such as rejecting email or sending a redirection message back, alias expansion, forwarding, relaying, etc. An MTA that accepts mail destined for other MTAs is relaying email.
 An MTA that does this without requiring sender authentication is called an open mail relay.
 Spammers love these!

 (Mail Delivery Agent) —